 This course and residency program is open to eligible seniors who are seeking an Initial License at the 5-12 level in their major field of study or an additional license at the 5-8 level.
 For more detailed description of the program, see Education Department listing.
-Prerequisites: Senior standing with at least a 2.7 GPA in a liberal arts or sciences major; passing score on the Communication and Literacy section of the MTEL; submission of an acceptable portfolio from the secondary education seminar series; and consent of the Director of the Secondary Education Program.
+Prerequisites: Senior standing with at least a 2.7 GPA in a liberal arts or sciences major; passing score on the Communication and Literacy section of the MTEL; submission of an acceptable portfolio from the secondary education seminar series; and consent of the Department.